 RHI is broken into the domestic renewable heat incentive and the non-domestic renewable heat incentive.
 Each scheme has its own joining requirements, rules and tariffs.

-For the domestic, typically the main identifier is if your home can receive an Energy Performance Certificate (EPC).
-The non-domestic is typically for small or large businesses where a heating system serves more than one home.
+For the domestic, typically the main identifier is if your homes renewable energy system can receive a domestic Energy Performance Certificate (EPC).

-If you have installed an eligible renewable energy solution as listed above and are a:
+If you have an eligible renewable energy solution and you’re a:

 - Private landlord

-What Can I Earn Through an Air to Water Heat Pump?
+What Can I Earn Through an Air Source Heat Pump?